sop4s/bash-prompts/README.md

-# bash-prompts
+# Bash Prompts
-Bash prompts for your terminal.
+Here you will find different prompts to customize your terminal.